 Rediscover the home of Northern Ireland’s treasures – past and present.
-You’re favourite stories and objects are waiting for you.
+Your favourite stories and objects are waiting for you.

 All of our galleries are open as usual for you to explore.
 Whilst our one-way flow system provides plenty of opportunities to enjoy our exhibitions at your leisure, we have also put a quick access route in place for those who prefer to go straight to the art galleries.
-With exhibitions of works by Ursula Burke and Elizabeth Frink, we understand the eagerness!
+With exhibitions of works by Rembrandt and Renoir, we understand the eagerness!
 Ask one of our Welcome Team for more details when you arrive.

 Our Discovery Zones aren't open right now but we will let you know when they are!